 The first half of the climb is covered in thick trees.
 Then, suddenly, you leave the trees behind and views of the surrounding mountains unfold like an expensive postcard.
 Call me uncultured, but before I rode here, I had no idea that Ireland had such intense mountain displays like the one on the Glenariff Forest Road.
 Although short, this is a worthwhile detour to take during your time in Ireland.
 As for parking, if you drive to this remote climb, it will be difficult.
 The road at the bottom is narrow with no pullouts.
 The highway above is probably your best bet.
 There are a number of pull outs within a few miles of the climb finish point.

 There are some stunning views along the climb.

 Finish at the T intersection of L8976 and N71.

-This climb may not be one to go out of your way to do but if you are in the area it is a fun, steep little road with dense forests that we did not regret in the least taking the time to do.
+This climb may not be one to go out of your way to do, but if you are in the area it is a fun, steep, little road with dense forests that we did not regret taking the time to experience.

 That’s a wrap!